Skip to main content

 All students are expected to apply for outside fellowships to fund field research, usually conducted in the fourth year.
 The student is responsible for identifying specific fellowships and keeping track of application deadlines.
 Many of the major research fellowships are submitted in the fall of the year before they would be used, so students are encouraged to start the process of identifying fellowship opportunities, writing a proposal, and securing recommendation letters during the spring and summer before applications are due.

-The Graduate Student Association (GSA) awards graduate and professional students grants for out-of-state travel to conferences where you will present your own professional work.
+The Graduate & Professional Student Association (GPSA) awards graduate and professional students grants for out-of-state travel to conferences where you will present your own professional work.

 Non-ASE Positions